The Easiest and Smartest Way to Send Your Save the Dates

 Advantages of traditional invitations:

-• The biggest advantage of a traditional wedding invitation is that it makes an awesome keepsake.
+• The biggest advantage of a traditional wedding invitations is that it makes an awesome keepsake.
 It is a physical representation of your upcoming marriage and something that your friends and family can keep forever!

 • Once you have collected all the addresses and postcodes, you will be able to use them when sending your thank you notes – bonus!